dakota-mewt/mewt/README.md

 **Examples**:
 * $5[![resistor](/images/resistor.png)](https://www.amazon.com/dp/B008UTW6JG/)
   </details>

-</details>

 _Note: these are not referral links, I do not benefit from you clicking on these links.
 I am not making an endorsement for Amazon or specific 3rd party merchants.
 These are purely to help people get started_
+</details>

-# How to build it
+# How you can support Mewt
 <details>
  <summary>Click to expand</summary>
+ All I ask is that you take a moment to do something kind.

+ Think of what you would have been willing to contribute to the Mewt project (however small the amount), and donate that to your favorite charity.

+ See someone hungry or cold?
+Buy them a small meal or cheap socks.

+ Have elderly neighbors?
+Offer to help shovel their driveway or mow their lawn.

+ People across the political divide have you on edge?
+Bake them some cookies just to be nice.

+ Even something as simple as given a random stranger your best smile.

+ If you can tell me via this [#UnMewtForGood SurveyMonkey](https://www.surveymonkey.com/r/DFHGL6H), it would really make my day.
+I'm hoping we can push out $1000 and/or 100 hours of kindness from this little corner of the internet.
  </details>